Herb Gardner: Plays and films

 Gardner is best known for his 1962 play A Thousand Clowns, which ran for 428 performances.
 He received an Oscar nomination for the screenplay for the successful 1965 movie adaptation.
 The play was revived in 1996 and 2001.
 Both the 1962 play and the movie starred Jason Robards, Jr. as Murray Burns, a charming, unemployed children's show writer, who is forced to choose between social conformity and the probable loss of custody of his 11-year-old nephew to the Child Welfare Bureau.
 The Robards character was in part based on Gardner's friend at that time, humorist Jean Shepherd.
 In 2000, Robards wrote: I feel A Thousand Clowns is his masterpiece.
 It is a real human comedy of poignancy and laughter, with all of humanity's foibles and eccentricities.
 There is a great depth of love and understanding for all in this play.
 There are great life lessons to learn daily, which I find myself still doing.
 For Herb Gardner to have written this play in his early twenties is a miracle.

 Gardner's biggest commercial success was the 1985 play I'm Not Rappaport, which ran for two years, won the Tony Award for Best Play and became the basis for a 1996 movie.

 Other Broadway credits include The Goodbye People (1968), Thieves (1974), and Conversations with My Father (1992).
 He collaborated with Jule Styne on the ill-fated 1980 musical One Night Stand.

 Novel

 Gardner's autobiographical novel, A Piece of the Action, was published in 1958.
 Gardner was the screenwriter and co-producer of the 1971 motion picture Who Is Harry Kellerman, and Why Is He Saying Those Terrible Things About Me?, which starred Dustin Hoffman.
 Gardner made a brief screen appearance as Rabbi Pierce in the 1987 motion picture Ishtar.

 Personal life

-Gardner's first wife was actress Rita Gardner; the union ended in divorce.
-He later married Barbara Sproul, with whom he raised two adopted sons, Jake Gardner and Rafferty Gardner.
+Gardner married his first wife, actress Rita Gardner (née Schier), in 1957.
+The marriage ended in divorce in 1970.

 In the late 1960s and early 1970s, he was the boyfriend of actress Marlo Thomas.

+In 1978 Gardner married Barbara Sproul, professor of religion at Hunter College, with whom he raised two adopted sons, Jake Gardner and Rafferty Gardner.
+They remained married until his death.